eliasmagn/msm8953-chota/readme.md

 Manual OTG regulator disable requests now rerun the same policy evaluation instead of forcing the charger idle, so an attached power supply keeps feeding the phone whenever VBUS remains present.
+The disable handler constrains that re-evaluation to sink-or-idle results, ensuring a host-only scenario cannot silently re-enable VBUS sourcing after a consumer requests the regulator be turned off.
 Each transition also emits an `OTG policy: <old> -> <new>` dmesg log to make validation runs easier to audit, and the USB source detect / ID change IRQ paths now feed into the same debounced worker as the extcon notifier so every